News & Resources

 The cost of living in Canada can vary significantly from one region to another.
 Food, gasoline, housing; these expenses and other necessities fluctuate depending on where you live.
 The same holds true for the cost of car insurance.

-Across Canada, insurance rates vary considerably.
-Ontario is the second-most expensive province for car insurance after British Columbia, prompting many drivers to wonder why Ontario car insurance is so expensive?
+Across Canada, car insurance rates vary considerably.
+Ontario is the second-most expensive province for car insurance after Alberta, prompting many drivers to wonder — why is Ontario car insurance so expensive?

-For provinces like Ontario with private insurance systems, multiple for-profit insurers competing with each other spurs innovation and helps to drive down the price of insurance.
+For provinces like Ontario with private insurance systems, multiple for-profit insurance companies compete with each other and spur innovation, which can help to drive down the price of insurance.
 But the private-is-cheaper argument doesn't always hold up.

 Which province has the most expensive car insurance?

-But 2019 feels like a lifetime ago.
-Now, the average Ontario car insurance premium is $1,616, according to RATESDOTCA’s data from December 2020.
-Furthermore, drivers in Toronto pay an average of $2,201 for a standard auto policy.
+But that was 2022.
+Now, the average Ontario car insurance premium is $1,744, according to RATESDOTCA’s data from May 2023.
+Furthermore, drivers in Toronto pay an average of $2,325 for a standard auto policy.

 Why is auto insurance so high in Ontario?